The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: 6d (2,0) CFT data from the holomorphic bootstrap

 While we have not endeavored to compute the full set of superblocks $\mathfrak{G}_\mathcal{X}^{\Delta_{12},\Delta_{34}}$ needed to analyze Regge trajectories of all correlators studied in this work, the superblocks presented in the ancillary \texttt{Mathematica} file of \cite{Alday:2020tgi} are sufficient to study the $\langle S_3S_3S_pS_p\rangle$ cases explicitly.
 Consider the analytic continuation to $\mathcal{D}[4,0]$ in these more complicated correlators.
 In $\langle S_3S_3S_3S_3\rangle$, the datum $\lambda_{33\mathcal{D}[4,0]}^2$ in \eqref{eq:data3333} splits neatly into single-trace and double-trace pieces.
 We find that these pieces are separately the limits of two different semi-short multiplets:

 The $:S_2S_2:$ contribution is the same kind that appears in $\langle S_2S_2S_2S_2\rangle$ and can be treated analogously to \eqref{eq:d40resolution}, i.e.

 The $S_4$ contribution is a novelty of studying the $S_3\times S_3$ OPE and requires a different resolution.
-Indeed, we find that we acheive the same cancellation of (most) spurious blocks with the combination
+Indeed, we find that we achieve the same cancellation of (most) spurious blocks with the combination

 where now the unprotected $\mathcal{L}[2,0]_{\Delta,\ell}$ multiplet is needed to cancel unwanted operators and we have the constraint that

 With this combination, we are left with precisely $\mathfrak{G}_{\mathcal{D}[4,0]}^{0,0}$ plus the same set of spurious blocks with identical coefficients in the $[0,0]$ and $[0,2]$ channels as in \eqref{eq:d40resolution}.
 To argue that we can again ignore these spurious blocks would require knowledge of the Regge behavior of $\langle S_3S_3S_3S_3\rangle$\footnote{While it is plausible that the $\langle S_3S_3S_3S_3\rangle$ channel functions $A_{m n}^{0,0}$ continue to exhibit analyticity in spin for $J>1-m-n$ for the cases $m+n\leq4$ that appeared in $\langle S_2S_2S_2S_2\rangle$, the new superblocks arising in $\DD[3,0]\times\DD[3,0]$ may modify this.
 To conduct the analogous study as in \cite{Lemos:2021azv}, we would need to analyze the three reduced correlator functions $a_{0,0}(z,\bar{z})$, $a_{1,0}(z,\bar{z})$, and $a_{0,1}(z,\bar{z})$ that arise in $\langle S_3S_3S_3S_3\rangle$ \cite{Dolan:2004mu} and their behavior on the second sheet around the branch cut starting at $\bar{z}=1$.
 The (unknown) reduced block decomposition of $a_{i,j}(z,\bar{z})$ would yield $J(\BB[4,0]_\ell)$ and hence, the extent to which we can neglect certain spurious blocks that appear when considering negative-$\ell$ limits to $\DD[4,0]$ and $\DD[6,0]$ in \eqref{eq:33D40blockRegge} and \eqref{eq:33D60blockRegge}. }.
 We postpone further speculation and note that the superblocks in $\langle S_3S_3S_3S_3\rangle$ are sufficient to make the analogous observation for $\langle S_3S_3S_pS_p\rangle$.
 When $p=4$ for instance,